 City Manager Message

-B. Develop Strategies to Provide Long-Term Operational Stability and Sustainability
+- Develop Strategies to Provide Long-term Operational Stability and Sustainability.

-C. Update and Implement the Urban Renewal Financial and Project Plan; Evaluate Establishment of Additional Urban Renewal Plan Area
+- Update and Implement the Urban Renewal Financial and Project Plan and Evaluate Establishment of an Additional Plan Area.

-E. Define and Establish Business Friendly and Improved City Image
+- Define and Establish Business Friendly and Improved City Image.

 The City continues working with ODOT to provide funding for the Highway 138 corridor construction project.
 This project, funded through the City’s Urban Renewal Agency, ODOT transportation enhancement funds and the ODOT STIP process provides for improvements on Oak and Washington Avenues from the west end of the bridges through the intersection at Diamond Lake Boulevard.
 Citizen input and design work started a number of years ago.
 The final funding package was approved last year and final design work complete.
 The project will likely take two construction seasons.
 While this will cause disruption to the transportation system during construction, there are significant long-term benefits to the community.

 In addition to the 138 Corridor project, the City will reconstruct intersections and provide enhancements throughout a connecting five block segment of the downtown area.
 The project begins east of Stephens Street and include intersections at Jackson and Main Streets on Oak and Washington Avenues as well as improvements to Kane Street between Oak and Washington.
 The project was introduced to the public at a series of public meetings during 2014 which culminated in an open house in mid-December to show the community the final design and project layout.
 This project has been in the works since initial downtown planning took place in the late 1990s but was awaiting funding.
 This and other projects downtown were included in in the Urban Renewal Plan when it was amended to include the downtown core area.